-However, many have questioned the legitimacy of the move, both in terms of standards rules of karate tournaments and competition and specific events outlined in the movie.
+However, many have questioned the legitimacy of the move, both in terms of standard rules of karate tournaments and competitions and specific events outlined in the movie.
 So, is the Karate Kid crane kick really illegal?
 Should the referee have disqualified LaRusso or given him a warning or a penalty for using the move?
 Let’s watch the crane kick video first:

 What is the Crane Kick?

 The crane kick is basically a flying kick or jump kick that was created specifically for the Karate Kid.
 It is a version of the mae tob geri kick that is traditionally found in karate.
 Versions of the kick are also found in other martial art forms.

 Famously, this kick was used in a real-world fight scenario to great effect when Lyoto Machida used it to knock out MMA legend Randy Couture in a UFC bout.

 For the movie, the move is taught to LaRusso by Mr. Miyagi and eventually used as somewhat of a last resort to defeat his opponent in the climax.
 It involved the one-legged crane stance that gives the impression of vulnerability.
 The kick is delivered as a counter move when the opponent is moving in to strike.

 The Legal vs. Illegal Debate